How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Here’s how to simply set up an article voting system using the Heroic Knowledge Base plugin.

-It’s engineered to help you to identify demand for prioritising your members’ area content production:
+It’s engineered to help you to identify demand for prioritizing your members’ area content production:

 User feedback is made both easy and effortless – both for you and your members with the Heroic Knowledge Base plugin.